 All late fees must be agreed upon ahead of time.
 Therefore, landlords and managers should include the details of any late charge or assessment in the lease contract.

-In Alaska a landlord may collect from a tenant a security deposit, however it may not be in excess of an amount equal to two months’ rent.
+In Alaska, in accordance with Section 34.03.120 of the Alaska Landlord Tenant statutes, a landlord may collect from a tenant a security deposit, however it may not be in excess of an amount equal to two months’ rent.
 There is an exception when rental amounts are over two thousand dollars per month.
 Unlike most states, landlords may also require an additional deposit for pets on the premises, not to exceed one month’s rent amount.
 It is important to note that a deposit may not be taken for service animals and any pet deposit may only be used in connection with the sole use of pet damages.

 The landlord must return the deposit to the tenant’s last known address within fourteen (14) days after the tenancy ends.
 If any deductions are made, the landlord will then have thirty (30) days to return the itemized statement along with any balance left over.